02A

 Making it happen

-So how did we find Mammoth DNA?
+So how did we find mammoth DNA?

 How do we know what to do?

 The answers to these questions are quite simple, even though the science behind them is quite complex.
-Firstly, Mammoth remains have been preserved remarkably well, even across millennia.
-Thanks to its habitat in the permafrost, tundra and frozen steppe regions, many Mammoths who died never fully decayed - instead staying sealed in ice for later discovery.
-Thus the tissue samples collected contain intact DNA, undigested food in Mammoth stomachs, fur, tusks and more.
+Firstly, mammoth remains have been preserved remarkably well, even across millennia.
+Thanks to its habitat in the permafrost, tundra and frozen steppe regions, many mammoths who died never fully decayed - instead staying sealed in ice for later discovery.
+Thus the tissue samples collected contain intact DNA, undigested food in mammoth stomachs, fur, tusks and more.

-Therefore bringing the Woolly Mammoth back is not just a theory.
+Therefore bringing the woolly mammoth back is not just a theory.
 It is a science that has been developed and mastered by George Church, Ph.D. and his lab.
-With a 99.6% genetic match in the Asian elephant, intact Mammoth DNA, and modern genetic engineering, the task is well underway.
+With a 99.6% genetic match in the Asian elephant, intact mammoth DNA, and modern genetic engineering, the task is well underway.

 Chief Science Officer